ChefBingbong/kademlia-p2p-ts/README.md

 You can then observe the peer doscvery process and begin to interact with each nodes HTTP API for getting node information and sending messages

 ### Other methods
-note when using something like post man to call these GET endpoints. the http server is always deployed at port 2000 + nodeiD
+note when using something like post man to call these GET endpoints. the http server is always deployed at port 2000 + nodeiD.
+To see all available HTTPS methods see `src/http/router/routes.ts`
 ```bash
 GET- http://localhost:2001/getBucketNodes
 ```